mfelleisen/7GUI/README.md

 - task 5: a CRUD MVC
 - task 6: a circle drawer, with undo/redo facility (under-specified)
 - task 7: a simple spreadsheet
+  - task 7-exp: implement the simplistic Expression language for spreadsheets

 To install,
 ```